I took a batch of DNA tests. Here’s what I found

 No DNA test needed.

-Note: After this story published, Kate Blanchard, chief operating officer of Orig3n, contacted me to apologize and offer a refund.
+Note: After this story published, Kate Blanchard, chief operating officer of Orig3n, contacted me to apologize and offer a refund, as did Chris Hoffman, head of Helix customer care.